taqqisarra/CSCE155-C-Lab05/readme.md

     -   `colorUtilsTester.c`

-    through the handin and verify your program compiles and runs using the grader.
+    Be sure your program passes all tests to get credit.

-2. Even if you worked with a partner, you *both* should turn in all files.
+2. Even if you worked with a partner, you are *both* required to submit all files.

 # Advanced Activity (Optional)